mikelue/mikelue.github.io/README.md

 *Fab 2005 ~ Dec 2009(4 years and 11 months)*

 **Company Product: E-Learning system**

+What I did:

+* According to my manager, the disciplined method to design database has decreased the number of bugs significantly.
+* Figure out the reason of memory leak of ASP engine that we could use a simpler way to update script without rebooting IIS.

 Worked on:
   1. **Core development**: ASP(~~.Net~~), MS SQL Server